 May’s final comment: Over the years since Darcy came into my life, I entered the world of dog shelters, charities, rescues … and there are ever so many.
 Also through our blogging, charities also reach out to us to help publicise their causes.
 I’ve never heard of the Dogs Trust until one day I received an invitation to the launch of dog treats at Biscuiteers.
 I was invited to visit their centre and last week, Linda offered to drive us to the Harefield centre, just outside of central London.

 Dogs Trust is UK’s largest dog welfare charity.
 Founded 125 years ago, they are completely reliant on the generosity of the public.
 Last year alone, among their 20 centres around the country they cared for nearly 17,000 dogs.
 Most of the dogs that come through the centre find loving new homes within about six weeks but those who cannot be re-homed for one reason or other are always safe because they never destroy a healthy dog.
 Their mission – So besides generous donations of cash, there are other things you can also give away.
 They could use books – there’s a shop of donated used books that you can exchange or buy to give to the charity.
+They even have affordable dog kennels for sale.
 And if you have an arm-chair or a sofa that you wanted to get rid of, maybe you would consider giving it to a Dogs Trust centre.
 Plus any toys, dogs beds, blankets, all those comfort things that doggies could use in their kennels while waiting to go home.